 School Security for Visitors

 All visitors to the school should report to Reception where they will be asked to sign in and be issued the relevant visitor badge.
 Visitors without a DBS check will be met and escorted by a member of staff at all times whilst they are on the school site.
 They will be issued a red visitor badge.
 If a visitor has an enhanced DBS clearance certificate via their employer they will be issued a yellow visitor badge, this indicates that we have seen their DBS and that they do not need to be escorted whilst on the school site.
 Visitors must sign out at the end of their visit and hand in their visitor badge.
-All visitors must adhere to the site rules and emergency procedures.
+All visitors must adhere to the site emergency procedures.
 Information about our safeguarding team and procedures is on display around the school and available from reception.

 Delivery/collection drivers should report to reception.
 For large deliveries they will be directed to drive round to the site office by reception staff.
 Small deliveries or collections may be made in reception or the driver may be met by a member of the site team in reception.
 Delivery drivers are not expected to sign in or out as they will not be permitted further than reception or the site office and their time on site is very brief.